-Performing Organization:University of Texas Marine Science InstituteTotal Project Cost:\$43,170Bays Plan, 2nd Ed.
-Actions:HLR 1.1, HLR 1.3, HLR 2.4, CR 1.1, PEO 1.1
+Performing Organization: Total Project Cost: Bays Plan, 2nd Ed.
+Actions: University of Texas Marine Science Institute \$43,170 HLR 1.1, HLR 1.3, HLR 2.4, CR 1.1, PEO 1.1

 The overarching goal of this work is to continue the landscape approach to long-term seagrass monitoring to evaluate status and trends in Texas coastal seagrass populations with particular focus on Baffin Bay (BB), Corpus Christi Bay (CCB), and Upper Laguna Madre (ULM).
 A hierarchical strategy for seagrass monitoring outlined by Neckles et al. (2011) will be adopted to establish the quantitative relationships between physical and biotic parameters that ultimately control seagrass condition, distribution, persistence, and overall health.
 The approach proposed here follows a broad template adopted by several federal and state agencies across the country, but which is uniquely designed for Texas.
 The program is focused on "Tier-2" monitoring the includes a regional rapid assessment program using fixed stations sampled annually from a shallow-draft vessel and nutrient constituent analysis of leaf tissue.